-Looking for an HBD Flat to rent is not as simple as it seems, and it’s not just about finding a spacious or beautiful unit.
+Renting for an HBD Flat to live in is not as simple as it seems, and it’s not just about finding a spacious or beautiful unit.
 There are actually more important things to consider.
 Remember, Singapore has a stricter process when it comes to renting.
-Everything has to be formally done unlike its neighboring countries.
+Everything has to be formally done, unlike its neighboring countries.
 Otherwise, you can get into a lot of trouble.
 But what are the things you need to know before renting a flat?

 Look for an Agent

 Some people opt to do the property search on their own, and that’s fine.
 However, it can be a tedious process.
 There are so many options to choose from and you might be overwhelmed.
 Thus, it is recommended to look for an agent.
 Not only that you can find the best property according to your needs and budget, but you get to bypass all the other legwork.
 Make sure that you provide your property standards so they can narrow the options even further.
 Think about the following:

 How much should you spend on your rent?

 This has got to be less than 40% of your total income.

 We suggest that yes, get a fully furnished unit so you don’t have to buy a new appliance.
 Renting a fully furnished flat will help you save some money.

 If no, then get something nearer the ‘civilization’.